jlento/atm-doc/netcdf/README.md

 There are many tools for working with netcdf files, such as `cdo`.
-However, sometimes it may be preferrably to work with the netcdf files more directly with the routines from the netcdf library.
+However, sometimes it may be preferrably to work with the netcdf files more directly with the routines from the netcdf library, or specialised Python packages.
 Netcdf library routines have bindings for many languages, C, Fortran, Python, etc.

 The key to efficient working with netcdf files is to understand in which order the data is in the netcdf file, and then read and write the data in that order.